samerlahoud/tutorial-lpwan-iot/ICT-18/review-soa.md

 ### Global :
 - {D} Scalability analysis of large-scale LoRaWAN networks in ns-3
 - {D} Do LoRa Low-Power Wide-Area Networks Scale
+- {D} LoRa for the Internet of Things
 - {D} Performance Evaluation of LoRa Considering Scenario Conditions
 - {R} LoRaWAN in the Wild
+- Performance Evaluation of LoRa Networks in a Smart City Scenario

 ### Fairness :
 - {D} Fair Adaptive Data Rate Allocation and Power Control in LoRaWAN